hanifr/dockerize-nuxtjs/README.md

 docker-compose build && docker-compose up -d
 ```
 ## Deployment on server
-1. Check the containerID the running nuxtjs-app
+1. Check the containerID of the running nuxtjs-app
 ```
 docker ps
 ```